opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/package.md

 could not be part of an optimal path, but this did not have a significant performance impact.
 If Routes, Trips or Stops can be filtered it is probably better to do it in the transit layer, not in Raptor.
 Hence; We have removed the stop filter (c96d1af0).

+## Debugging Raptor - accepted, rejected and dropped paths
+The Raptor code has build in support for debugging a routing request.
+A normal travel search follow millions of paths and at each stop each path is ACCEPTED, REJECTED and/or eventually DROPPED.
+Logging these events make it possible to find out why a path is not making it into the final result.
+Use the Raptor request to specify a set-of-stops or a path to enable the debugger.
+You also need to pass in listeners to the debugger.
+In the test code there is an implementation of the Logger/Event listener witch logs to the console standard error, `TestDebugLogger`.
+The `SpeedTest` or the module tests are the easiest way to debug a search.
+The debugger design support using it from the OTP APIs, but there is no implementation for this.

+### Debugging implementation notes
+The debugger instrument the existing code for the given stops determined by the [`DebugRequest`](api/request/DebugRequest.java).
+If no debug listeners exist, then no debugging code is injected or run; hence the performance overhead under normal execution is minimal.
+The main Raptor logic will post events to the [DebugHandler](rangeraptor/view/DebugHandler.java) interface.
+There are one handler implementation for each event type(stop arrival, pattern ride, and path), all created by the [DebugHandlerFactory](rangeraptor/debug/DebugHandlerFactory.java).
+The handler implementations are called _Adapters_ because they take the internal Raptor event and convert it and passes it to the listeners passed in using the Raptor debug request.

 # Design
 The Raptor implementation is implemented as a Java library with its own API and has a single point